9 tips for CISM exam success [updated 2022]

-- Did you make the necessary arrangements to be on time at the test site?
+Did you make arrangements to be on time at the test site?
 Candidates may not be admitted to the site if they are late.
-If you are using public transportation, double check the best routes; if you are driving to the exam site, make sure you know where to park beforehand.
+If you are using public transportation, double-check the best routes; if you are driving to the exam site, make sure you know where to park beforehand.

 9. Clear your mind

 Use these tips to clear your mind and stay focused during the exam:

 - Be aware of time.
 During the exam, you may reach a high level of concentration I call “the zone.”
 This means a greater focus, which is suitable for problem-solving but can cause you to lose track of time.
 What may seem like seconds can be precious minutes; hours tend to pass quickly, so make sure you have time to go through every question on the exam.